System and Description

 If you use HTTPS during your installation, the logging server must be the same system as the WAN boot server.

 If the installation uses HTTPS, the proxy server must be configured to tunnel HTTPS.

 The web server software you use on your WAN boot server and install server must meet the following requirements.

-Operating system requirements – WAN boot provides a CGI program (wanboot-cgi) that converts data and files into a specific format that the client machine expects.
-To perform a WAN boot installation with these scripts, the web server software must run on the Solaris 9 12/03 OS or a compatible version.
+Operating system requirements – WAN boot provides a Common Gateway Interface (CGI) program (wanboot-cgi) that converts data and files into a specific format that the client machine expects.
+To perform a WAN boot installation with these scripts, the web server software must run on the Solaris 9 12/03 OS, or compatible version.

 File size limitations – Your web server software might limit the size of the files you can transmit over HTTP.
-Check your web server documentation to make sure the software can transmit files that are the size of a flash archive.
+Check your web server documentation to make sure the software can transmit files that are the size of a Solaris Flash archive.